danielm113/cis3110-practice/README.md

-# cis3110-practice
+# cis3110 AWS Project
-practice for class
+Projects for class using AWS Cloud9
+Used Cloud 9 to learn and create website pages using HTML BootStrap was used for visuals